draedr/sillytavernscripts/Guides/JanitorAI_Scrapper.md

     - If you are on windows, right click an empty space and open terminal in the folder.
     - If you are on linux/mac, open terminal to that folder.
 3. Run `npm i` in the terminal.
 "This is one time step only."
-4. Then, run `API_KEY=custom-key nodemon server.js`.
+4. Then, run `node server.js`.
 It will start the node js server.

 ## 2. Setting up cloudflare.